Local government reorganisation and devolution

 Many of these councils have undergone the same reorganisation that Oxfordshire is about to embark on within the last 10 years.

-What stage are we at with local government reorganisation and devolution?
+What stage are we at with local government

-proposed response was considered and agreed by cabinets and executives at all Oxfordshire councils on 19 and 20 March.
+In February 2025, the government invited councils in Oxfordshire to submit an interim proposal(s) for local government reorganisation.
+A proposed response was considered and agreed by cabinets and executives at all Oxfordshire councils on 19 and 20 March.

 A more detailed guide